MSFT-Cantro/project-ledger-docs/GODADDY_DNS_SETUP.md

 ```
 Type: TXT
-Name: asuid.projectledger.ca
+Name: asuid.app.projectledger.ca
 Value: [Will be provided by Azure in Step 2]
 TTL: 600 seconds (10 minutes)
 ```

 ### **Remove Conflicting Records**
-- Delete any existing CNAME records for @ or www that point elsewhere
+- Delete any existing CNAME records for 'app' that point elsewhere
-- Delete any existing A records that conflict with the new ones
+- Delete any existing A records for 'app' that conflict with the new one

 ---